 Joe Burrow and Zach Wilson have created an expectation each offseason.
 Now, evaluators are constantly looking for quarterbacks who can follow that trajectory — from virtual unknown to virtually undeniable.
-These quarterbacks are always rare, but the 2022 NFL Draft may have one in Kentucky QB Will Levis, with his scouting report.
+These quarterbacks are always rare, but the 2022 NFL Draft might have had one in Kentucky QB Will Levis, with his scouting report.
 Levis ultimately chose to return, but his profile carries even more intrigue in 2023.

 Will Levis NFL Draft Profile

 - Position: Quarterback

 - Height: 6’3″

 - Weight: 232 pounds